-No action is required from you all today, but we wanted to call it to your attention, and offer the opportunity to ask questions.
+No action was required from the committee, but DCJS wanted to call it to your attention, and offer the opportunity to ask questions.

 Child Advocacy Center Grant Program - VDSS - Manager, Juvenile and Child Welfare, Laurel Marks

 For many years, DCJS has awarded VOCA funds to the Virginia Department of Social Services (VDSS) to supplement the state funding appropriated in VDSS' budget.
 While this award goes to VDSS for direct support to CAC programs, we continue to have monitoring responsibility and we work collaboratively with VDSS in their support of CACs.